CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

                 if there is a previous page, set isPrevious to true if the request is a failure:
                 set isError to true
-                set errorMessage to the message in the request in 7 seconds, set isError to false
+                say an error occured in the search in 7 seconds, set isError to false
         }